Senior Day - May 4, 2014 (vs. CSU) - Photos by Geoff Thurner, Copyright 2014.

 With the 'Dogs, she oversees the team's infield defense, helps coordinate its hitting, handles team travel, and assists in other aspects of recruiting and administrative duties.

-In return for their excellence on the field, Fresno State celebrated a league-leading four All-MW selections by Moss, pitcher Jill Compton, catcher Paige Gumz and infielder Vonnie Martin.
+In return for their excellence on the field, Fresno State has celebrated a league-leading 16 All-MW selections the last two years, and five All-Region picks in the past two seasons.

-The team's hard work off the field was equally recognized with nine MW All-Academic nods (Stesha Brazil, Harris, Taylor Langdon, Martin, Kelly Megee, Moss, Brooke Ortiz, Runge and Whitney Smith) and one Academic All-District selection (Runge).
+The team's hard work off the field was equally recognized with nine MW All-Academic nods in 2013 (Stesha Brazil, Harris, Taylor Langdon, Martin, Kelly Megee, Moss, Brooke Ortiz, Diane Runge and Whitney Smith) and six in 2014 (Kapri Angotti, Brazil, Harris, Megee, Moss and Ortiz).
+Additionally, Ford boasts two Academic All-District selections (Runge-2013; Harris-2014) in her three year career at Fresno State.

 Prior to joining the `Dogs, Pickering spent two seasons coaching at Cal State Fullerton.
 She spent a season as the volunteer assistant and was promoted to a full-time assistant coaching position with the Titans in July of 2011.